netanelc305/picoCTF-2019/Cryptography/miniRSA/README.md

 # Solution

-Inroder to solve this one i used an amazing tool name [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool)
+In order to solve this one I used an amazing tool - [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool)

 ![Screenshot](miniRsa.png)